samerset-rmn/kraisoft-test-website/README.md

 ### Playwright

 Playwright is an end-to-end testing tool.
 This means that it can open a browser, navigate to a page, interact with it, and check the results.
 It's a good way to test the whole application and make sure everything works as expected.
-I wrote some tests for the main features of the website.
+I wrote few tests for the main features of the website.

 I didn't enable code coverage because it's not necessary for this project.
 I also didn't add unit tests, but it's not a problem to add them.